sukhijab/sukhijab.github.io/_pages/about.md

   address: >
     <p>OAT Y19, ETH Zürich</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hi!

-I am currently pursuing a PhD in computer science at ETH Zürich.
+I am pursuing a PhD in computer science at ETH Zürich.
 I am co-supervised by <a href="https://las.inf.ethz.ch/krausea"> Prof. Andreas Krause </a> and <a href="http://crl.ethz.ch/people/coros/index.html"> Prof. Stelian Coros</a>.
+My research interests are Reinforcement learning (RL): model-based RL, nonepisodic RL, safe RL, meta RL, continuous time RL, exploration (multimodal) in RL, active learning and robotics.

+I am currently a research visitor at University of California, Berkeley at the <a href="https://rll.berkeley.edu/"> Berkeley Robot Learning lab</a> where I am supervised by <a href="https://people.eecs.berkeley.edu/~pabbeel/"> Prof. Pieter Abbeel</a>.

-My research interests are Reinforcement learning, Safe learning, and Robotics.
-Prior to my PhD I completed a BSc in Mechanical Engineering at ETH and a masters in Robotics at ETH as well.
+Prior to my PhD I completed a BSc in Mechanical Engineering and a masters in Robotics at ETH.
+I completed my master thesis at the RWTH Aachen university under the supervision of <a href="https://baumanndominik.github.io/">Prof. Dominik Baumann</a>, <a href="https://www.dsme.rwth-aachen.de/cms/dsme/das-institut/team/~jlolt/prof-sebastian-trimpe/?allou=1">Prof. Sebastian Trimpe</a>, and Prof. Andreas Krause.
+I received the <a href="https://en.wikipedia.org/wiki/ETH_medal#:~:text=The%20ETH%20medal%20is%20awarded,award%20includes%20a%20cash%20prize.">ETH medal</a> for my thesis.

 Besides research, I enjoy playing football and support <a href='https://www.liverpoolfc.com/'>Liverpool FC</a>.